ysanatomic/TelegramManagementBot/README.md

-This is Managment bot for telegram.
+This is Management bot for telegram.
 You can find him in telegram as @LoopedInfinity (Loop).

 The configuration is easy.
 Just look at the basic __main.py__ file.